 If your gel coat is in good condition and you're on salt water regularly, start with sealant.
 It's the best balance of protection, cost, and maintenance for most boats on the Chesapeake and around Ocean City.

 If your gel coat is already oxidized or you want maximum protection with minimum ongoing effort, ceramic coating is worth the investment - but only after proper correction.
 Coating over damaged gel coat just seals in the problem.
+I service boats from Ocean City through Rehoboth Beach and the rest of the Delaware coast, so wherever you keep your boat, I can take a look.

 I'm happy to look at your boat and tell you honestly which approach makes sense.
 Sometimes the answer is "your gel coat is fine, just maintain what you have."
 Sometimes it's "we need to address this oxidation before it gets worse."
 I'd rather give you the straight answer than sell you something you don't need.